top of page

 Capacity: 13,583

-Desert Dogs in a Great Park
+Desert Dogs

 Food & Beverage 2

-Soft drinks are 20 oz bottled Pepsi products ($5.25), 20 oz bottled water ($4), and coffee ($3.25).
-Alcohol choices are 16 oz cans of domestic beers (Michelob Ultra $10.50, Bud, Bud and Coors Light $9.50), Truly Selzer ($10.50), and wine ($8.50).
+Soft drinks are 20 oz bottled Pepsi products ($5.75), 20 oz bottled water ($4.75), and coffee ($3).
+Alcohol choices are 16 oz cans of domestic and premium beers of Bud, Bud Light, Michelob, Michelob Ultra, Coors Light, Modelo Chelada, and Hop Knot IPA ($10.25 - $11.25).
+Truly Seltzer is $11.25, and wine costs $9.25.

 Atmosphere 4

-Seating at Camelback Ranch extends all the way down the baselines.
-For day games, the shade covers the first base side first, while the third base side is in the sun most of the game.
+Seating at Camelback Ranch extends down the baselines.
+For day games, shade covers the first base side first, while the third base side is in the sun most of the game.
 The seats are a golden color, which blends in well with the copper-colored support structures and earthtone stonework.
 They’re comfortably wide and are mostly staggered, so you’re not sitting directly behind another fan’s head.
 That’s generally not a problem for Desert Dog games because of low attendance.
 The seating area does not have cup holders.

 Neighborhood 3